predictory/predictory-api/README.md

 ### Database setup, data preparation, database population

-All of these steps are performed by [Recommender APP](https://github.com/Fir3st/hybrid-recommender-app).
+All of these steps are performed by [Predictory APP](https://github.com/predictory/predictory-app).
 Follow instructions in APP repo to prepare data for this API.

 ### Training recommender API